cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 and consequently the output signature will not verify.
 This is because the group commitment will be with respect to a different signing set than the aggregated response.

+If robustness is desired (i.e, the signing protocol will complete even if some participants abort or submit invalid shares), see {{ROAST}} as a wrapper protocol.

 Otherwise, if all shares from participants that participated in Rounds 1 and 2 are valid, the Coordinator performs the `aggregate` operation and publishes the resulting signature.